Issues neurovisual training can support a number of vision conditions, including:

 insufficiency and ADHD.
 Strabismus.
 2005;13:163–8.
 [PubMed])

-Neurovisual training has provided the largest success rats and best resolution of symptoms, according to the Convergence Insufficiency Treatment Trial [Link to CITT study].
+Neurovisual training has provided the largest success rates and best resolution of symptoms, according to the Convergence Insufficiency Treatment Trial [Link to CITT study].
 Interestingly, trial also demonstrated that ‘pencil pushup’ exercises often prescribed by traditional optometrists were not effective.

 Vergence is how you move your eyes in or out to look at objects at different distances.
 If your eyes are not coordinated and pointing in the same place, you can experience double vision.
 Double vision not only causes confusion, but can also lead to misalignment of the eyes (phorias), strabismus, image suppression and amblyopia.